The UK data protection law and Brexit

 2. Data protection law in the UK after Brexit: the UK General Data Protection Regulation

-Although the EU GDPR will no longer apply directly in the UK once it leaves the EU, UK organisations must still comply with the Regulation’s requirements.
+Although the EU GDPR will no longer apply directly in the UK at the end of the transition period (31 December 2020), UK organisations must still comply with the Regulation’s requirements.

-First, the DPA 2018 already enacts the EU GDPR’s requirements in UK law.
+First, the DPA 2018 enacts the EU GDPR’s requirements in UK law.

-Second, as part of its contingency planning for a no-deal Brexit, the UK government issued a statutory instrument – the Data Protection, Privacy and Electronic Communications (Amendments etc) (EU Exit) Regulations 2019 – under the European Union (Withdrawal) Act 2018.
+Second, the UK government has issued a statutory instrument – the Data Protection, Privacy and Electronic Communications (Amendments etc) (EU Exit) Regulations 2019 – which amends the DPA 2018 and merges it with the requirements of the EU GDPR to form a data protection regime that will work in a UK context after Brexit.

 This new regime will be known as ‘the UK GDPR’.

-The Data Protection, Privacy and Electronic Communications (Amendments etc) (EU Exit) Regulations 2019 also provide that transfers of personal data from the UK to the US that rely on the EU-US Privacy Shield can continue from exit day in the event of a no-deal Brexit.
-See Post-Brexit international data transfers, below, for more information.
+The Data Protection, Privacy and Electronic Communications (Amendments etc) (EU Exit) Regulations 2019 also provides that transfers of personal data from the UK to the US that rely on the EU-US Privacy Shield can continue.
+See Post-Brexit international data transfers: adequacy decisions, below, for more information.

 There is very little material difference between the EU GDPR and the proposed UK GDPR, so organisations that process personal data should continue to comply with the EU GDPR.

-If the UK leaves the EU with a deal, the EU GDPR will – like all other EU regulations – continue to apply in the UK until the end of the transition period (currently set at 31 December 2020, although this could be extended).
+The EU GDPR will – like all other EU regulations – continue to apply in the UK until the end of the transition period (31 December 2020).